nexuma/pressxtocat/README.md

 Revival of "Press x to Cat" from Ginger.
 This app will periodically copy cat facts to your clipboard.

 ![alt text](https://github.com/nexuma/pressxtocat/blob/main/logo.png?raw=true)
-## Usage
+## Usage and features
-- The slider will dictate how much time the fact will stay on the clipboard before being replaced by another one
+- The slider will dictate how much time the fact will stay on the clipboard before being replaced by another one.
-- The activate button starts copying the facts to the clipboard
+- The activate button starts copying the facts to the clipboard.
+- Limit the length of the fact to 200 caracters so they fit in the in-game chat.
 - You can change the theme of the app between light and dark, however the app does not remember your settings yet.
 The default is system.

 ## Installation